iarsystems/cmake-tutorial/README.md

 ## Pre-requisites
 This tutorial assumes that:

-* __The reader is familiar with the usage of the IAR Systems tools, as well as with the Kitware tools, from their respective command-line interfaces.__
+* __The reader is familiar with the usage of the IAR tools, as well as with the Kitware tools, from their respective command-line interfaces.__

 * This repository is cloned to the development computer (alternatively it can be downloaded as a zip archive via the __Code__ button).